The Great Peacemaker

 reaching off into four different directions.
 Likewise, the parable has a mother

-tree, which the Lord of the vineyard takes as few as four branches (maybe more)
+tree, which the Lord of the vineyard takes as few as three branches (maybe more)

-from, and distributes these branches from the tree to four of the nethermost
+from, and distributes these branches from the tree to three or more of the lowest

 parts of the vineyard.
 These he plants separate from the tree, while he